 - someone else moving into your home or moving out of it

-- having a significant birthday, which changes your entitlement to housing benefit.
+- having a significant birthday, which changes your entitlement to benefit.